 \subsubsection{Bohr's Doctrine of Classical Contexts}

 We hope that this discussion of conventional quantum logic has convinced the reader that a new notion of quantum kinematics that is closer to our classical intuition might lead to new insights.
 Why would one expect that topos theory could be of any use here?
-Probably, judging by the introductions given in \cite{buttop1},\cite{doetop1} and \cite{hlstop} the primary motivation can be found in the need for a suitable object of truth values for the quantum logic.
-The sentiment seems to be that the all or nothing distinction that is made is Birkhoff-Von Neumann quantum logic does not do justice to the subtleties of quantum probabilities.
-The hope is of course, that this can be realised as the subobject classifier of a suitable topos.
+Judging by the introductions given in \cite{buttop1}, \cite{doetop1} and \cite{hlstop}, the primary motivation can be found in the need for a suitable object of truth values for the quantum logic.
+The sentiment seems to be that the all-or-nothing distinction that is made in Birkhoff-von Neumann quantum logic does not do justice to the subtleties of quantum probabilities.
+The hope, of course, is that this can be realised as the subobject classifier of a suitable topos.